-My package on COP23 Climate Change Conference for Pakistani TV Channel.
+My package on COP23 Climate Change Conference.

 Biofach, world’s leading bio organic fair is being organised in a beautiful German city, Nürnberg, in March every year.
 It was my third consecutive visit, where I had a great time meeting with various interesting producers and trader groups.
 Being communications consultant, I had a great time meeting with my clients and we had such productive discussions.
 I updated my clients on their current applications to obtain sustainable certification for their businesses and that I updated them on potential product development and business growth in European market.

 The G20 Foreign Ministers meet on 16 and 17 February 2017 in Bonn, Germany’s United Nations City, to discuss the role of foreign policy in supporting the implementation of the 2030 Agenda for Sustainable Development.

 This panel discussion is part of the T20 process.
 The Think20 (T20) is a network of research institutes and think tanks from the G20 countries.
 The T20 provides research-based policy advice to the G20, facilitates interaction among its members and the policy community, and communicates with the broader public about issues of global importance.
 The Kiel Institute for the World Economy (IfW) and the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) coordinate the T20 process during the German presidency in 2016 and 2017.